T of C

 7.

-Zhi Xi 止息: Take a rest?
-Hold one's breath?
+Zhi Xi 止息: Stop for a Breath.
+Also: Hold one's breath?
 Stop breathing?

 These seem to have nothing connected to music or to the present story.
-Although its general meaning is Take a rest, it is tempting to try to connect it to the Nie Zheng story.
-For example, if he was just "taking a rest", why was that significant?
+Although its literal meaning is "Stop - Rest", it is tempting to try to connect it to the Nie Zheng story.
+For example, if he was just "taking a breath", why was that significant?
 Or did Nie Zheng hold his breath when he was about to attack?
 Does it mean he stopped the King/minister from breathing?
 No such translation would be justified based on the three examples just given.

 How, then, did "Zhi Xi" come to be used as a subtitle for the Small preface (小序 Xiaoxu)?
 For more on this see Hui Zhi Xi Yi as well as Yuan Xiaoni, the Guangling Zhi Xi mentioned above, and also further related commentary such as here.